 Understanding the difference between relative and absolute Paths

-Updated on 10-July-2015 at 12:08 PMThis article covers basic information about working with relative and. absolute link paths, and describes when it is appropriate to use each type of path when linking content in web pages.
+Updated on 30-September-2015 at 3:58 PMThis article covers basic information about working with relative and. absolute link paths, and describes when it is appropriate to use each type of path when linking content in web pages.

 Linking with relative and absolute links